-- When accumulated offenses total three or more, the Dean of Students or Student Development Coach will keep the device and communicate with the student's parent(s) to arrange for a time for a parent to come to school to pick up the device. - The student will be scheduled for a lunch time service project or a lunch conference/silent lunch. - The student may lose the privilege of having the device at school.
+- When accumulated offenses total three or more, the Dean of Students will keep the device and communicate with the student's parent(s) to arrange for a time for a parent to come to school to pick up the device. - The student will be scheduled for a detention or lunch time service project. - The student may lose the privilege of having the device at school.